Miriam Daly: Background and personal life

 She was born Miriam Annette McDonnell in the Curragh Irish Army camp, County Kildare, Ireland, one of the two daughters of Commandant Daniel McDonnell and Anne McDonnell (née Cummins).
 Her father had served under Michael Collins in the War of Independence and as part of the pro-treaty National Army during the Irish Civil War.
 Afterwards, he developed pro-Labour views.

 She grew up in Hatch Street, Dublin, where she attended Loreto College on St Stephen's Green and then University College, Dublin.
 While at UCD, Daly was a member of Young Fine Gael.
-She graduated BA in 1948 with first-class honours in history and economics, a Higher Diploma in Education in 1949, and then a first-class honours MA, with a dissertation on Irish labour in England in the first half of the nineteenth century.
+She graduated with a Bachelor of Arts degree in 1948 with first-class honours in history and economics, a Higher Diploma in Education in 1949, and then a first-class honours Master of Arts, with a dissertation on Irish labour in England in the first half of the nineteenth century.
 Between 1950 and 1953 she taught economic history as an assistant lecturer in University College Dublin alongside Robert Dudley Edwards, who sexually harassed her until one day her father arrived with a gun and confronted Edwards.

-In 1953 she married the psychiatrist Joseph Lee and together the two moved to Southampton University where she became an active member of the Association of University Teachers and a campaigner against the Vietnam War.
+In 1953 she married the psychiatrist Joseph Lee and together the two moved to England, where she was an extramural history lecturer.
+She became an active member of the Association of University Teachers and a campaigner against the Vietnam War.
 Lee died of a heart attack in 1963.
+A year later she began teaching economic history at the University of Southampton.

-In 1965 she married philosopher and social activist James Daly.
+In 1965 she married philosopher and social activist James Daly, who had family from Ulster.
 They moved to Ireland in 1968 and were appointed lecturers in the departments of scholastic philosophy and of economic and social history at Queen's University, Belfast.
+In 1970 they adopted twins.